openmrs/openmrs-module-fhir2/README.md

 1. Avoid using `org.openmrs.Context` except as a last resort.
 We should favour injecting the appropriate service rather than relying on `Context` to load it for us.

+### Breaking Development Principles

+The principles laid out above are just that: principles and baseline expected patterns for this module.
+They are not, however, unbreakable rules, but rather guidelines.
+Generally, these principles are designed to ensure that the FHIR module is maximally customisable without making that customisation a core feature of the module.
+The idea is that all of our mapping decisions are overridable at runtime via other modules without distracting from the ability to easily determine where any given functionality can be found.
+By sticking to common patterns, we make both of these tasks easier as people looking to implement, override or improve functionality should be able to easily work out where they need to do so.

+Exceptions to the rules above are fine as long as they are in line with enabling customisation and ease of discovery of implementations.
+That is to say, we should have a stronger justification for breaking these principles than just "it's easier to code this way."

 Technology Stack
 ----------------